 I like to think that the glass is both half empty and half full as is life.

 We have all experienced ups and downs in our life.
-However you choose to define them…it’s your story and nobody else can define your ups and downs.
-It is our own personal interpretation.
+However you get to choose how to define them…it’s your story and nobody else can define your ups and downs.
+It is your own personal interpretation.
 Take the time to think about those things that you consider to be the downs of your life.
 These are typically the most important defining moments in your life….even if it didn’t feel like it at the time.
-There are lessons in every situation, and the bigger the down the bigger the more impactful the lesson.
-Try to think about the positives that came from those situations—these are the gifts that we were given that perhaps we didn’t take the time to accept at that moment….it is never too late to accept these gifts and often these gifts present themselves later when we have had time to reflect.
+There are lessons in every situation, and the bigger the down, the bigger and more impactful the lesson.
+Try to think about the positives that came from those situations—these are the gifts that we were given that perhaps we didn’t accept as such at that moment….it is never too late to accept these gifts and often these gifts present themselves later once we have had time to reflect.

 My story, like many of us, is riddled with ups and downs.
 I come from a family that was very poor when I was young.
 My parents had junior high school educations, and my father was an abusive alcoholic that preferred to run around with other women rather than acknowledge the family he had at home.
-Needless to say, I realized later that my father gave me the gift of leading by example--in his case an example of what I did not want to be.
-I promised myself that that I would persevere through any challenges and I would get an education, always be loyal and keep my commitments to those that rely on me— I can and will persevere through anything as long as I don’t let the circumstances dictate my life.
+Needless to say, I realized later that my father gave me the gift being an example of what I did not want to be.
+I promised myself that that I would persevere through any challenges, I would get an education, always be loyal and keep my commitments to those that rely on me— I can and will persevere through anything as long as I don’t let the circumstances dictate my life.

 After nearly twenty years of marriage, my husband committed suicide and my job of 10 years went bankrupt and I was laid off.
 I found myself a single mom, widowed and jobless with a mortgage to pay and two kids that were struggling with having their life turned upside down.
 I relied on that gift of perseverance once again.
 This time, I realized I had been given another gift… I was given the gift of grit.
 My past experiences enabled me to have the ability to cope.
 At a time when life seemed to be falling apart around me, I had the strength to take on these challenges.
 And after a while….I was able to realize that my husband was now at peace from the torment that went on inside of him, and he gave me the gift of giving me back my life to recreate.

-The point is reinvent yourself in a story—we all have had hardships, but it is never too late.
-Those instances are what make us who we are.
-Accept the gifts from those difficult times and keep practicing living the life you want….practice makes perfect.
-Leave mindful footprints of the story you are creating.
+Anyone can reinvent themselves....it's your story to write—we all have had hardships, but it is never too late to recreate your life.
+Life's challenges are what make us who we are.
+Accept the gifts from those difficult times and keep practicing living the life you want….practice makes perfect and leave mindful footprints of the story you are creating.

 If you have never ran before, the first time you try to run a mile it is hard.
 If you keep running, before you know it you can run two miles and it doesn’t seem so hard.
-Life is like a bunch of sprints… think of each of these challenges as sprints.
+Life is like a bunch of one mile runs.
+Each challenge may be different, though you do get better at handling what life throws at you if you are mindful of the gifts they leave behind.
 As life goes on, I continue to be challenged….I even found myself confined to a bed for four months with two broken legs….and I got a wonderful gift from that experience….the gift of perspective.
-Your endurance to rise increases on each challenge and overtime you can go further easier….only if you keep yourself mindfully open to receive these gifts and avoid pity parties.
+Your endurance will increase and you can get to climb higher after each challenge.
+Overtime you can go further easier…. if you keep yourself mindfully open to these gifts and avoid pity parties.

 Start thinking of yourself as someone who is building your Life to be what you want it to be….what footprints are you leaving?

-What’s your story?
+Recreate your story.
 If you need help defining your story, I highly recommend reading Reinventing You by Dorie Clark.

 • According to an AVG study, 92 percent of children under the age of two already have a digital footprint.